VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Deeper/compileassemble.md

 ## Continued Reading

-At this point I highly recommend '[The Art of Exploitation](https://nostarch.com/hacking2.htm)' by Jon Erickson
+At this point, I highly recommend '[The Art of Exploitation](https://nostarch.com/hacking2.htm)' by Jon Erickson

 ## Fun things